Bylaws of the Federal Reserve Bank of St. Louis

 The business of the Bank shall be conducted under the supervision and control of its Board of Directors as prescribed in the Federal Reserve Act, subject to the supervision vested by law in the Board of Governors of the Federal Reserve System.
 Establishment of rates of discount shall be an item of business at each regular meeting of the Board of Directors.

-Semi-annual approval of dividends shall be an item of business at a regular meeting before the dividend payments to member financial institutions as required by law.
+Semi-annual approval of dividends to member financial institutions, as required by law, shall be an item of business at a regular meeting at such time as circumstances may require.
 The following items shall be considered annually, no later than the last regular meeting of the calendar year (or at such other times as circumstances may require): authorization for contingency discount window operations; delegation of authority to establish discount rates during an emergency; election of Executive Committee members for the next calendar year; election of FOMC representatives; appointment of branch office directors; and appointment of a representative to the Federal Advisory Council.
 The powers of the Board of Directors as set forth in the Bylaws are delegable at the discretion of the directors, subject to applicable law and any other provision of these Bylaws prohibiting such delegation.
 The powers and duties of the Board of Directors shall not extend to those activities falling exclusively within the statutory authority of the Board of Governors of the Federal Reserve System, including but not limited to activities pertaining to supervision and regulation of financial institutions.

 Section 2.
 Qualifications and Vacancies.